 The question then arises whether the Trump administration will support the Kurdish aspirations for independence.
 Is Washington still planning to implement the so-called "Kerry's plan B," aimed at splitting Syria up?

 "I am convinced that the US will eventually try to break up Syria," The Saker responded, "That is typical US strategy: what they cannot control they will try to break.
-Also, Israel, which is a key, if covert, player in all this, will want to weaken Syria as much as possible, including breaking the country up."a referendum on independence scheduled for September 25, regardless of Baghdad's displeasure.
+Also, Israel, which is a key, if covert, player in all this, will want to weaken Syria as much as possible, including breaking the country up."

 Is it possible that the US will covertly support the Kurds' independence in Iraq and Syria and even try to create a brand new player in the region that could be used to exert pressure and, if needed, undermine Iraq, Iran, Syria, and Turkey in the long run?
 Do US decision-makers intend to realize the notorious plan of Ralph Peters and redraw the map of the Middle East?